deniscostadsc/dotfiles/README.md

 ### SSH

 To enable the coexistance of two SSH keys, one for work and one for personal purposes, I set the work SSH key to impact only the domain `work.github.com`.
 For that reason, after I clone the repositories from work I need to change the remote URL to add the suffix `work.`.
+The command `workfy-repo` does the job.

 ## Development